bsstahl/CognitiveInheritance/Posts/social-media.md

   * How I use it:
     * A private repository of my private code projects
     * A private repository of the source material for my presentation slides
-    * A private repository of my many random experiements with code
+    * A private repository of my many random experiments with code
   * Future Plans: No changes expected
 * Azure Websites
   * How I use it: